|

 Smart roles in a direct to DVD flick: Get Smarter: Bruce & Lloyd Out

 of Control.
+Apparently before

 production even started, on the Get Smart movie, Warner Bros. asked Oka